Rolling containers and their application scenarios

 # Sample code snippet

-# Draggable container
+# Draggable containers

 • Hide scroll bar

-• Scroll frame callback (implementation of scrolldriven animation)
+• Scroll frame callback (implement scrolling-driven animation)

 <draggable-sheet